Norfolk has been a Navy town since World War I, but sea level rise over the next century could threaten the Norfolk

 During the Civil War, all of Virginia was threatened with invasion at one time or another.
-The Union quickly established control over Alexandria, invading Virginia on May 24, 1861 - immediately after voters ratified the ordinance of secession.
-Northern Virginia (NOVA) is a distinctly different region from the Rest of Virginia (ROVA) today, in part because of the Federal occupation throughout the Civil War.
+The Union quickly established control over Alexandria, invading Virginia immediately after voters ratified the ordinance of secession.
+Northern Virginia (NOVA) is a distinctly different region from the Rest of Virginia (ROVA) today, and Federal occupation of Alexandria throughout the Civil War is one of many reasons for the distinction.

 The occupation reduced the potential for Confederate artillery bombardment of the White House and the Capitol from Arlington Heights near Reagan National airport, which could have killed President Lincoln and Congressional leaders.
 Seizure of Northern Virginia, from Chain Bridge to Hunting Creek, also protected the Union military forces that assembled in the District of Columbia before they were deployed to fight on the front lines.

-Occupation also blocked the potential of a Confederate raid on the capital of the national (Union) government.
-After the Union completed a ring of forts around the District of Columbia (including today's Fort Ward, now a historical park in Alexandria), the occupied territory served as a supply depot.
+Occupation also blocked the potential of a Confederate raid on the capital of the national (Federal) government.
+After the Union completed a ring of forts around the District of Columbia, the occupied territory served as a supply depot.
+Fort Ward, now a historical park in Alexandria, was constructed as one of a ring of forts to protect the Federal capital.